Thackrah History, Family Crest & Coats of Arms

 One of the first records of the family was found in the Hundredorum Rolls of 1273 where William de la Thekere was listed in Norfolk.
 Later the Yorkshire Poll Tax Rolls of 1379 listed Johannes de Thakwra and Robertas de Thakwra.

 Early History of the Thackrah family

-Another 206 words (15 lines of text) covering the years 1811 and 1863 are included under the topic Early Thackrah History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Thackrah research.
+Another 90 words (6 lines of text) covering the years 1811 and 1863 are included under the topic Early Thackrah History in all our PDF Extended History products and printed products wherever possible.

 Thackrah Spelling Variations